 Entries in docs/NEWS.rst and docs/NEWS-dev.rst are generated from docs/changelog.txt.
 NEWS.rst groups entries by stable releases, and NEWS-dev.rst groups them by all releases (stable and development).
-For example, an entry listed under "0.44.05-alpha1" in changelog.txt will be listed under that in NEWS-dev.rst as well, but under "0.44.05-r1" in NEWS.rst (assuming that is the closest stable release after 0.44.05-alpha1).
+For example, an entry listed under "0.44.05-alpha1" in changelog.txt will be listed under that in NEWS-dev.rst as well, but under "0.44.05-r1" in changelog.txt uses a syntax similar to RST, with a few special sequences:

+NEWS.rst (assuming that is the closest stable release after 0.44.05-alpha1).
 An entry listed under a stable release in changelog.txt will be listed under that release in both NEWS.rst and NEWS-dev.rst.